syncfusion-content/wpf-docs/wpf/DataGrid/Column-Types.md

 ![wpf datagrid selector column with text in column header](Column-Types_images/Column-Types_img30.png)

-### Styling Selector Column
+### Styling selector column

-The style of the checkbox in record cells can be customized by using CellStyle property.
+The style of checkbox in record cells can be customized using the CellStyle property.

 {% tabs %}
 {% highlight xaml %}